SebastienFauque/SebastienFauque/README.md

 Hi, I'm Sebastien.
 </h3>

 <p>I was introducted to Python programming in graduate school to solve intricate biostatistics problems.
 This initial spark ignited a passion for coding, leading me to pursue a self-taught journey into software engineering.
-As my enthusiasm grew, I bolstered my expertise by enrolling in night classes which helped me fill gaps in my knowledge and develop new software development skills. </p>
+As my enthusiasm grew, I bolstered my expertise by enrolling in night classes which helped fill gaps in my knowledge and develop new software development skills. </p>

 <div align=center>
 <table border="0">